Ultimate St. Paul Real Estate Investing Guide for 2026

 Housing

-In St. Paul, the yearly appreciation of home values during the last decade has averaged .
-The total state’s average during the past decade has been .
-Nationally, the annual value growth rate has averaged .
+The annual home value growth tempo is an average of during the previous ten years.
+The entire state's average during the past 10 years has been .
+Across the country, the per-year value growth rate has averaged .

-As for the rental business, St. Paul shows a median gross rent of .
-The same indicator throughout the state is , with a countrywide gross median of .
+Looking at the rental business, St. Paul shows a median gross rent of .
+The median gross rent level statewide is , and the United States' median gross rent is .

-The occupied rate for residential units of all kinds in St. Paul is , with an equivalent unoccupied rate of .
+The combined occupied percentage for single-family units and apartments in St. Paul is , while the unoccupied rate for these units is .

 Housing Quick Stats